jputrino/f5-openstack-heat/docs/README.rst

 -------------------------

 Many of the F5-supported Heat templates require the `F5 OpenStack Heat Plugins`_.
-See the product documentation for installation instructions.
+See the F5 Heat plugins documentation for installation instructions.

 .. rubric:: Footnotes
 .. [#fn1] F5-supported Heat orchestration templates only; unsupported templates are not documented.

-.. _F5 OpenStack Heat user documentation: /cloud/openstack/latest/heat
 .. _F5 support policy for GitHub software: https://support.f5.com/csp/article/K80012344